ArbitrumFoundation/governance/docs/foundation-vesting-wallet.md

 Escrowed $ARB cannot be used to vote on governance proposals.
 Additionally, the Budget Wallet delegates its votes to the "exclude address" (see ["Vote Exclusion"](./overview.md)); thus, its escrowed $ARB isn't counted towards the governance quorum denominator.

 As per AIP-1.1, the DAO has the ability to change the Budget Wallet's unlock schedule.
-This can be done via a governance proposal which migrates the wallet's funds to a new wallet which enforces a new schedule.
+This can be done via a governance proposal which migrates the wallet's funds to a new wallet which enforces a new schedule (see [here](../test/ArbitrumFoundationVestingWallet.t.sol) for test code).
 Note that the DAO is also the proxy-owner of the Budget Wallet and thus could vote to upgrade its implementation logic arbitrarily; however, for adjusting its unlock schedule, the migration method is the preferable recommendation.